 Why Strong Corporate Governance is the Key to Success

+The primary role of corporate governance is to ensure that a company is run in an ethical and transparent manner, for the benefit of all stakeholders.
 Governance protects your company from unethical decisions by holding employees accountable to certain standards and ensures that all business operations are conducted within the law.
 Effective governance enables companies to respond quickly and effectively to changes in their environment, both external and internal.

 The executive team provides strategic and operational leadership, determines the organizational structure, and sets the cultural DNA for the business including internal controls.

 Management serves as the driving force of a business, spearheading essential operations and enabling companies to reach success.
-They identify visions for their organizations while also devising strategies that will enable them to get there: formulating goals and objectives, synthesizing policies and procedures – all designed with achieving greatness in mind.
+They identify visions for their organizations while also devising strategies that will enable them to get there: formulating goals and objectives and synthesizing policies and procedures – all designed with achieving greatness in mind.

-There are many different types of governance procedures that you can implement into your business.
+There are many different types of governance procedures that you can implement in your business.
 These vary significantly in terms of their impact and associated cost.
 Some examples include implementing a business control framework, developing a code of ethics, appointing non-executive directors, achieving widely recognized industry standards such as ISO 27001, creating risk registers and business continuity planning.

 A modern-day CFO is a vital member of the board of directors and plays a key role in supporting other board members.
 There are many responsibilities for being a board member and these form an essential component of your role.
 It is essential to properly understand the different functions of a board, the statutory duties of a board director and your CFO role in supporting the board’s activities.